 However, there are some risks to paper trading which should not be ignored.
-Some people would advise not to begin with a demo account for a number of reasons.
+Some people would suggest not to begin with a demo account for a number of reasons.

-Some demo accounts do not use exactly up-to-date information but delay it by 15-20 minutes, so the data is not used by competitors.
-Others display fake data, but the main goal remains the same – to get traders ready for the Forex trading market.
-On the AvaTrade demo account the information displayed is in real-time and projects the accurate rates.
-The tool is very common and used worldwide by brokers on all types of markets – Forex, stocks, bonds, commodities etc. Due to the fact there is not real money that’s been put in, it’s often called “Paper money”, “Monopoly money” etc.
+Some demo accounts do not use up-to-date information, but delay it by 15-20 minutes, so competitors do not use the data.
+Others display fake data, but the main goal remains the same – to get traders ready for the Forex market.
+On the AvaTrade demo account, the information displayed is in real-time and projects the accurate rates.
+The tool is very common and used worldwide by brokers on stocks, bonds, commodities etc. Due to the fact that there is not real money that’s been put in, it’s often called “Paper money”, “Monopoly money” etc.

 Should you use paper trading?

 Should you as a first-time trader use paper trading?
 Should you open a demo account before trading in the real market?

 The answer is yes, as long as you remember how to use it to its best effect.
 A few simple guidelines can dramatically increase the effectiveness of a demo account.

 Here are a few simple guidelines that would dramatically increase the effectiveness of a demo account.